Learning Tractable Distributions Of Language Model Continuations: Learning to Look Ahead

 We can then jointly train the encoder and decoder to maximize the expected log-likelihood over a dataset of contexts and continuations $\{x_{1:t}^{(j)}, x_{t+1:T}^{(j)}\}_{j=1}^{N}$.
 By utilizing a more expressive encoder, our hypothesis is that the log-likelihood of the hybrid model will improve upon the pure HMM, in turn leading to better downstream performance.

 We call our method Learning To Look Ahead (LTLA) as (i) we train a neural encoder to learn a language model's distribution over continuations, and (ii) we execute a symbolic algorithm to look ahead over exponentially many continuations with a probability distribution given by the output of the learned encoder.
-Although we only maintain the model's tractability over the continuation tokens $x_{t+1:T}$, this is sufficient for downstream applications where tokens are generated autoregressively.
-In the rest of this section, we will first describe the algorithms for and complexity of conditional probability queries of interest, before discussing architectural choices for the neural encoder.
+Next, we describe the algorithms for and complexity of conditional probability queries of interest, and then discuss architectural choices for the neural~encoder.